What to do if you receive an Infringement Notice

 If you have received a parking infringement, you can view photographs of the offence to help you choose what action to take to resolve your infringement.

 You can check if a photograph of your vehicle at Revenue NSW under myPenalty.
 You will need your infringement number and date of offence.
 If the photograph is not available there, you can request a copy of an offence photograph of your vehicle from Council by contacting Council’s Customer Service Centre on 9952 8222.
 A copy of the photograph will provided to you by post or collection at Council’s Customer Service Centre.
-Photographs will not be sent by email.
+Photographs will only be sent by email in exceptional circumstances.

 How to appeal a Parking Fine